Zer0CoolX/guacamole-install-rhel-7/README.md

 See this wiki post regarding [Customizing the Apache Guacamole Login Screen](https://github.com/Zer0CoolX/guacamole-install-rhel/wiki/Customizing-the-Apache-Guacamole-Login-Screen) for details on another repo of mine to accomplish this.

 ## Apache Guacamole Install Script Information
-I have based this Apache Guacamole install script on multiple other projects with similar goals.
+I have based this Apache Guacamole install script on multiple other projects and my own work with similar goals.
 There are too many sources to provide credit to.

 The script versioning, for now, will be based on the date of the last commit in the format "yyyy_mm_dd".